Complaining about councillors and devolved public bodies

 How you complain about a councillor depends on what you are complaining about.

-If your complaint is about a breach of a Code of Conduct by a councillor
+If your complaint is about a breach of a code of conduct by a councillor

 You should complain to the Ethical Standards Commissioner.
 You can download a complaint form or upload a complaint on the Ethical Standards Commissioner website